County Borough of Stockport: Water supply

-Under the terms of the Stockport Corporation Act 1901, the corporation supplied water to an area of eighty square miles including and surrounding the borough.
-A reservoir was constructed at Kinder, in the Derbyshire Peak District.
+Stockport Corporation commenced supplying water after it took over the private Stockport District Waterworks Company under the Stockport Corporation Water Act 1899 (62 & 63 Vict. c. ccvii).
+Under the terms of the Stockport Corporation Water Act 1901 (1 Edw.
+7. c. cxcviii), the Stockport Corporation Waterworks supplied water to an area of eighty square miles including and surrounding the borough.

+A reservoir was constructed below Kinder Scout, in the Derbyshire Peak District.
 The waterworks opened in 1912, and the Kinder Reservoir had a capacity of 515 e6impgal and covered 44 acre.
 At the time of its construction it was stated to have the largest earth dam in the world.

-In the 1930s the corporation acquired land in the Goyt Valley, building two more reservoirs: Fernilee opened in 1938 and Errwood in 1967.
-The Stockport and District Water Board was formed, with its membership made up of members of Stockport Borough Council, the urban district councils of Alderley Edge, Bredbury and Romiley, Cheadle and Gatley, Hazel Grove and Bramhall, Marple, New Mills, Whaley Bridge and Wilmslow and Disley Rural District Council.
-The Water Board's assets passed to the North West Water Authority under the Water Act 1973.
+In the 1930s the corporation acquired land in the Goyt Valley, building two more reservoirs under the Stockport Corporation Act 1930 (20 & 21 Geo.
+5. c. clxix): Fernilee opened in 1938 and Errwood in 1967.

+The Stockport and District Water Board was formed on 1 April 1962 by the Stockport and District Water Board Order 1962 (SI 1962/467), with its membership made up of members of Stockport Borough Council, the urban district councils of Alderley Edge, Bredbury and Romiley, Cheadle and Gatley, Hazel Grove and Bramhall, Marple, New Mills, Whaley Bridge and Wilmslow and Disley Rural District Council.
+The water board's assets passed to the North West Water Authority under the Water Act 1973.